BarisSari/personal-website/content/posts/travels/vietnam-i.md

 ![](https://cdn-images-1.medium.com/max/1200/1*UXVeadWL1LmLjr6kGWNtVQ.jpeg)

 Getting in was technically easy: the **E-visa** took three business days, cost **$50**, and the official site worked as promised.
 Landing in Vietnam, however, was far from gentle.
 At Hanoi airport, I barely made it out before 10 or 15 fake Grab drivers started all shouting, all insisting they’d take me anywhere.
-Finding my actual, legitimate car that I booked from booking.com took ages and a lot of “no thanks”.
+Finding my actual, legitimate car that I booked from booking.com took ages and a lot of “no, thanks”.
 For peace of mind on airport transfers in Hanoi and Ho Chi Minh, booking.com worked, but always double-check prices.

 When it came time to actually get to my hotel, things got worse.
 The **arrivals area** was **chaos**, but the **traffic jam** was even **more chaotic**!
 By the way, **Grab works** in most airports, but half the time, finding the actual pickup point might take some time.